 Of course you'll want to do appropriate follow-up and thanks.

-Choose a location for yourself where your phone coverage is reliable and clear, or arrange to use a land-line in a quiet, appropriate location (such as an office where you work or family member's home).
+Choose a location for yourself where your phone coverage is reliable and clear, or if possible arrange to use a land-line in a quiet, appropriate location (such as an office where you work).

 Position of your laptop/computer for video:

-For a skype interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
+For a video interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
 You might need to place your laptop on something to elevate it.
 Check your background!